abordones/proyecto-flp-1/README.md

 ##### Change the storage mechanism from ISAM to INNODB
 1. Start Wampserver
-2. Go to 'MySQL' and select 'my.ini'
+2. Go to `MySQL` and select `my.ini`
-3. Edit 'default-storage'.
+3. Edit `default-storage`.
 It should be as follows

-		-;default-storage-engine=MYISAM.
-		-default-storage-engine=InnoDB.
+		;default-storage-engine=MYISAM.
+		default-storage-engine=InnoDB.

 4. Restart Wampserver

+### PHP My Admin
+1. Start Wampserver
+2. Select `phpMyAdmin`
+3. Log in using the following default account

+		Userbane: root
+		Password:

+4. Go to create a data base and name it `bd-flp-1`
+5. Import the SQL file `BD.sql`

 ## Authorship